efeuentertainment/vigicad/README.md

 ### Prerequisites
 You need:
-- soldering iron for a single small board.
+- Soldering iron for a small power distribution board.
 - Micro SD card reader.
 - 3D Printer currently not required.